blakete/HCI-Sensory-Extension/README.md

 # Short term goal
 * Improve understanding of human touch
-* Document SOTA in human computer interfaces
+* Document SOTA in human computer interfaces (for now, writing to, not reading from, human nervous system)